 A solution for many lack the true power and pride of having a turbo charged diesel is to install a whistle tip in the tail pipe of the exhaust.

-But, it could be a fun gag gift or something to install for a few laughs.
+Could be a fun gag gift or something to install for a few laughs.

 But really, if you want your diesel to whistle, begin your research on a kit for a turbo and start saving!